KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 - Emissive

 Some additional material properties or types of materials can be expressed using glTF extensions.
-The complete is can be found in _Extensions_ part of this documentation.
+The complete list can be found in _Extensions_ part of this documentation.

 .. figure:: /images/addons_import-export_scene-gltf2_material-channels.jpg